tgirke/systemPipeR/pages/mydoc/mydoc_systemPipeR_2.md

 ## Directory Structure

-The working environment of the sample data loaded in the previous step contains the following preconfigured directory structure (Figure 4).
+The working environment of the sample data loaded in the previous step contains the following pre-configured directory structure (Figure 4).
 Directory names are indicated in  <span style="color:grey">***green***</span>.
 Users can change this structure as needed, but need to adjust the code in their workflows accordingly.